rex-suresh/personalBlog/content/blog/bootstrap-1.md

           margin : 10px;
         }
       ```
       - The above syntax with "$" will match all classes which end with "-end", for example blah-blah-end.

-  ####   SCSS basics
-  * SCSS is a scripting language based on css, which is written and then used to generate css.
-This helps in maintaining large contents of styles and they can result in easily editable and maintainable css.